fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Regional source</li>
   <li>Features: System Metrics, Application Metrics, Alarms</li>
   <li>The alarms trigger notifications for metric.</li>
-  <li>Types of metrics: default (CPU utilization, Network throughput), custom (EC2 Memory utilization, EBS Storage Capacity)</li>
+  <li>Types of metrics: default (<u>CPU utilization, Network throughput</u>), custom (<u>EC2 Memory utilization, EBS Storage Capacity</u>)</li>
-  <li>The <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html">CloudWatch Logs</a> enable real-time monitoring, can store and access customers log file from EC2 instance, CloudTrail, etc. Centralize logs, quering logs, audit, etc. It's possible to query logs to look for potential issues.
+  <li>The <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html">CloudWatch Logs</a> enable <u>real-time monitoring</u>, can store and access customers log file from EC2 instance, CloudTrail, etc. Centralize logs, quering logs, audit, etc. It's possible to query logs to look for potential issues.
 For custom logs, use <u>CloudWatch Agent</u>, including on-premise.
 Features: Filter Patterns; CloudWatch Logs Insights (query using SQL); Alarms.
 It cannot provide the <b>status</b> of the customer resources.
 Adjustable retention. </li>
   <li><a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html">CloudWatch agent</a> collect both system metrics and log files from Amazon EC2 instances and on-premises servers.</li>
   <li>Monitoring with Managed Service (Grafana, for Prometheus)</li>
   <li>Use <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html"><u>CloudWatch Container Insights</u></a> to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
 Container Insights is available for Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), and Kubernetes platforms on Amazon EC2.</li>
   <li><a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-dashboard-sharing.html">CloudWatch Dashboard Sharing</a>: share CloudWatch dashboards with people who do not have direct access to your AWS account.
 This enables you to share dashboards across teams, with stakeholders, and with people external to your organization.
-You can even display dashboards on big screens in team areas or embed them in Wikis and other webpages.
+You can even display dashboards on big screens in team areas or embed them in Wikis and other webpages.</li>
 </ul>

 <p><b>CloudTrail</b><a href="https://aws.amazon.com/cloudtrail/"></a><a href="https://digitalcloud.training/aws-cloudtrail/">[2]</a>: </p>
 <ul>
-  <li>Record API calls</li>
+  <li>Record <u>API</u> calls</li>
   <li>It tracks events (history events/API calls).</li>
-   <li>Log, monitoring and retain account activity (Who, What, When).
+  <li><u>Log, monitoring and retain account activity</u> (Who, What, When).
 Track user activities and API requests and filter logs to assist with operational analysis and troubleshooting. </li>
   <li><b>Governance, compliance, audit for AWS account</b>.
 It can be applied to all regions or one.
-It has encryptation enabled as default. </li>
+It has <u>encryptation enabled as default</u>. </li>
   <li>Enabling the <b>insights</b> allows CloudTrail detect automatically <b>unusual API activities</b> in the customer account. </li>
 </ul>

 <p><b>AWS Config</b> <a href="https://digitalcloud.training/aws-config/">[1]</a><a href="https://aws.amazon.com/config/">[2]</a>:</p>
 <ul>
-  <li>Enables customer to assess, audit, and evaluate the configurations of their AWS resources.</li>
+  <li>Enables customer to <u>assess, audit, and evaluate the configurations</u> of their AWS resources.</li>
   <li>Continuous monitoring.</li>
   <li>Track all changes in the resources</li>
   <li>Auditing and recording compliance of the AWS resources, and record configurations and changes</li>
   <li>Allows automating the evaluation of recorded configurations</li>
-  <li>Per region service; can be aggregated across regions and accounts</li>
   <li>Per <u>Region</u> but can be aggreated across region and account.</li>
-  <li>Inventory management and control tool (it's not preventative)</li>
+  <li><u>Inventory management and control tool</u> (it's not preventative)</li>
   <li>Record configuration changes (<u>configuration history</u>)</li>
   <li>Receive alerts via SNS for alerting (change and compliance notification)</li>
   <li>EventBridge can send events from Config events to other AWS service</li>